 In this article, find the following information:

-To understand how time tracking works in general and in Beesbusy in particular, you can read this article: Understanding time tracking.
+To understand how time tracking works in general and in Beesbusy in particular, you can read this article: Understanding time management.

 Note 1: To log time on a task, it is mandatory that at least one member is assigned to it.